Welcome to Circle R Ranch Summer Camp!

 Arrival & Departure Days

 Campers should arrive on the first day of camp, Sunday, between 3:00pm and 3:30pm.
-The first day of camp is very important in helping campers become comfortable with their peers and counselors, and the full camp program begins at 3:45pm!
-Arriving during the designated move-in period provides parents with the opportunity to meet their camper’s counsellors and to provide us with important information, including instructions for medications.
+The first day of camp is very important in helping campers become comfortable with their peers and counsellors, and the full camp program begins at 3:45pm!
+Arriving during the designated move-in period provides family members with the opportunity to meet their child’s counsellors and to provide us with important information, including instructions for medications.
 Please do not arrive before 3pm without prior arrangements with the Camp Director!

-Campers must be picked up by 5:00 pm at the latest.
+Camp ends, 12 sleeps later, on the Friday at 4:00 pm for LAPs/LITs.
 For safety reasons, please notify the camp office if someone other than the person designated on the camp forms will be picking up your camper(s).
-Please do not arrive before 4:00 pm without prior arrangements with the Camp Director!
+Please do not arrive before the designated pick-up time without prior arrangements with the Camp Director!

 Please do not send any food to camp!
 This can attract animals or insects, and some foods (i.e. peanuts) can be harmful to some campers simply by being exposed to the particular ingredient.
-Nutritious meals and snacks are provided each day, and meal alternatives are always available.
-Please contact the camp office with any questions regarding food services at Circle R Ranch.
+Circle R Ranch provides nutritious meals and snacks each day, and meal alternatives are always available.
+Please contact the camp office with any questions regarding food packages or food services at Circle R Ranch.